JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-10-24-traviscoverall.md

 While running normal unit tests is straight forward, Android tests are a different story because they require an Android emulator to run on.
 And because Travis support for Android is still in [beta](http://docs.travis-ci.com/user/languages/android/), there are a couple of limitations to consider:

 1. Only `armeabi-v7a` emulators are supported.
-2. The latest Android M emulator is not yet supported.
+2. The Android M emulator is not yet supported.

 > **Extra limitations of Travis Android support**
 >
 > You can *skip this if you want*, just some extra context
 >
 > First of all, Travis does not yet support HAXM to speed up intel emulators, so there is no speed up while using an `x86` emulator.
 Even more, the latest `x86_64 Android M` emulator requires hardware acceleration, so that one simply cannot be used on Travis!
-For more information see issue [1419](https://github.com/travis-ci/travis-ci/issues/1419) and [1395](https://github.com/travis-ci/travis-ci/issues/1395) or check out this [failing build](https://travis-ci.org/JeroenMols/LandscapeVideoCamera/builds/88619658#L693)
+For more information see issue [1419](https://github.com/travis-ci/travis-ci/issues/1419) and [1395](https://github.com/travis-ci/travis-ci/issues/1395) or check out this [failing build](https://travis-ci.org/JeroenMols/LandscapeVideoCamera/builds/88619658#L693).
 >
 > Secondly, Travis does not yet support the latest Android M emulator, causing the built-in `android-wait-for-emulator` script to time out while the emulator is booting.
-Therefore I recommend to use the `android-22` emulator instead. (for more information see this [failing build](https://travis-ci.org/JeroenMols/LandscapeVideoCamera/builds/88620580#L1069))
+Therefore I recommend to use the `android-22` emulator instead.
+For more information see this [failing build](https://travis-ci.org/JeroenMols/LandscapeVideoCamera/builds/88620580#L1069).

 So you'll have to accept that builds will be slow (starting emulator + running test) and that you cannot use an Android M emulator.
-But if these are acceptable, read on and I'll explain how to set up everyting up for tests.
+But if these are acceptable, read on and I'll explain how to set up everything for running tests.

 First of all, define the Android version and processor architecture of the emulator by adding a new environment at the top of the `travis.yml` file: